the-pudding/data/queues/README.md

 In the first scene, we explore the concept of pooling.
 Pre-assigning customers to a server can lead to a situation where passengers in one queue are waiting despite some of the other servers being available.
 Pooling allows the system to eliminate such inefficient imbalances* by flexibly redeploying capacity.

-For our first example, we assume that customers arrive every 45 seconds, and that it takes 90 seconds to serve each one We calculated how long it would take an average newly-arriving customer to get through each line using the following formulas:
+For our first example, we assume that customers arrive every 45 seconds, and that it takes 90 seconds to serve each one.
+We calculated how long it would take an average newly-arriving customer to get through each line using the following formulas:

 Average wait time for customers in the single server setup: